Retropikzel/foreign-c/README.md

 (foreign c) is a C foreign function interface (FFI) library for R6RS and R7RS Schemes

 ## Documentation

 See REFERENCE.md

 ## Tests

 [Jenkins](https://jenkins.scheme.org/job/foreign_c/job/foreign-c/)

+## Roadmap

+Things that are done should not change anymore.
+But note that (foreign c) is still pre 1.0.0 so it's not 100% sure.

+- Done
+    - Loading C libraries
+    - Calling C functions
+    - Basic pointer handling
+    - C pointer to string and back conversions
+    - Passing pointers by address
+- In Progress
+    - Handling array and struct pointers more ergonomically
+- Todo
+    - Callbacks
+    - Type definitions

 ## Supported implementations